Clydesdale Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Clydesdale Bank’s changes.
-Even though utilising this technology is not a prerequisite for Clydesdale Bank , demonstrating you can stay up to date with Clydesdale Bank’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your firm’s panel standing.
+This software optimises the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Clydesdale Bank’s changes.
+Even though using this technology is not a condition for acceptance on the Clydesdale Bank panel, demonstrating you can stay up to date with Clydesdale Bank’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your firm’s panel standing.

-The system generates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, leads to reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Clydesdale Bank

 Banks and building societies frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Clydesdale Bank are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes